bioinfo-pf-curie/myproms/README.md

 ## Requirements
 * Docker: [https://www.docker.com](https://www.docker.com)
 Two Docker images are required:
-  * [myproms/myproms\_base:1.3.2](https://hub.docker.com/r/myproms/myproms_base): Tools and system dependencies.
+  * [myproms/myproms\_base:1.3.5.1](https://hub.docker.com/r/myproms/myproms_base): Tools and system dependencies.
   * [mysql:5.5](https://hub.docker.com/_/mysql): For database management.
   * These images will be automatically pulled from dockerhub at first launch of the server if necessary.
 * Git: [https://git-scm.com](https://git-scm.com) - *Recommanded*

 ## Repository
 This repository contains:
-* All HTLM/JavaScript/Image/MySQL/Perl/R/Java/bash files/scripts specific to myProMS Server.
+* All HTLM/JavaScript/Image/MySQL/Perl/R/Java/Python files/scripts used by myProMS Server.
 * Scripts, configuration files and instructions for installing and running the application.

 ## Installation and run instructions